Roles & Permissions (RBAC)

 | Principle of least privilege | Assign the minimum permissions needed |

-- Groups - Assign roles to groups for easier management
+- Groups — assign roles to groups for bulk management.

-- ABAC - Add attribute conditions to access decisions
+- ABAC — add attribute and context conditions to access decisions.